typedb/typedb-docs/09-schema/03-rules.md

-p--q,                   (Inferred with the first rule) p--r,                   (Inferred with the second rule) p--s,                   (Inferred with the second rule) s--t                    (Inferred with the second rule)
+p--q,                   (Inferred with the first rule) p--r,                   (Inferred with the second rule) p--s,                   (Inferred with the second rule) p--t                    (Inferred with the second rule)
 ```
 Here, we only generate one relation for _**each node**_ reachable from p.